Stars within 10 light-years

 On March 11, 2013, an astronomer revealed the discovery of a pair of brown dwarfs within seven light-years of Sol.
 Designated WISE J104915.57-531906 (but shortened to WISE 1049-5319), the binary system was found using infrared images collected by NASA's Wide-field Infrared Survey Explorer (WISE) during a 13-month period ending in 2011, which every point in the sky was observed two to three times.
 An extremely dim object with high proper motion was found in several images, when archival observations from older telescopic sources were consulted.
 Further observation revealed that the object was actually a binary system (NASA news release; PSU news release; and Kevin L. Luhrman, 2013).

-Including Sol itself, only 12 stellar objects (including the white dwarf, stellar remnant known as Sirius B) are currently believed to be located within 10 light-years (ly) of Sol.
+Including Sol itself, only 12 stellar objects (including the white dwarf, stellar remnant known as Sirius B) and three substellar, brown dwarfs are believed to be located within 10 light-years (ly) of Sol, as of April 25, 2014.
 Except for Lalande 21185, astronomers believe that Sol and its current nearest neighbors were born close to or within the Milky Way's "thin disk."
 While Lalande 21185 may be substantially older than Sol, Barnard's Star may be even older, born perhaps as much as 10 or more billion years ago.
 By comparison, Sol is middle-aged at almost 4.6 billion years old, and the Sirius binary system is probably the youngest with perhaps around 300 million years.

 NASA -- larger image